raffaeleflorio/qubes-url-redirector/README.md

 If you encounter some problems, don't hesitate to contact me!

 # Additional infos
+### Chrome/Chromium new tab behavior
+Actually these browsers makes an HTTP(S) request to get the new tab contents.
+Currently the URL is: `https://google.com/_/chrome/newtab?ie=UTF-8`.
+So you need to either whitelist the URL or change the new tab behavior.

 ### Chrome/Chromium prediction issue
 In order to use this extension with these browsers you have to disable `Use a prediction service to load pages more quickly` feature.
 If the latter is enabled the browser connects to a predetermined server before user consent.
 In this way some URL opens in an unexpected way.